 3. Be kind and compassionate towards yourself

 In other words, be careful about becoming a victim of being a victim!
 This role isn’t something you choose: you developed it as a result of childhood conditioning.
 Be gentle with yourself and practice self-love.
 Explore your core wounds and core beliefs that compound your victim identity, and replace self-loathing with self-compassion.
 If you’re struggling to get past the victim role, practice self-care by seeing a therapist.
 Experiment with practices such as journaling, affirmations, NLP, CBT, and other forms of self-love.
+If you’d like a guided approach to deeper self-love, you may be interested in our Self-Love Journal.

 4. Explore your mistaken beliefs